humanmade/altis-cloud/docs/dashboard/search-replace.md

 **into**.
 Under each environment, define a set of `"find": "replace"` pairs to apply during the database sync.

+Search and replace mappings use plain string replacement only.
+Regular expressions are not supported.

+You can define multiple find-and-replace pairs for each target environment.
+The mapping key always refers to the target environment, not the source environment.

+Mappings are only applied during database syncs.
+They are not applied to uploaded assets.

 ```json
 {
     "extra": {